mikependon/RepoDB.NET/pages/references/propertyhandlertypelevel.md

 The consolidated output of this page can be found [here](/reference/output/propertyhandlertypelevel).

-> It is very important to take note that on this type of property handler, the targetting type is based on the database column (database-bound).

 #### Class Creation

 Create a class that inherits the [IPropertyHandler](/interface/ipropertyhandler) interface.